UdacityFrontEndScholarship/task-master/CONTRIBUTING.md

 6. While creating any issue make sure you mention all the procedures required to generate that bug/error and have one brief description about that bug.
 7. Last but not the least, ALWAYS follow standard coding practices, naming conventions and the regular document object model (DOM).

+Example of Right and Wrong Approach.

+Suppose we raise a bug that page is not being responsive.
+What does it mean?

+  We like the design.
+Do not change the design.

+      WRONG APPROACH: For example: You don't like the fonts, you change it?
+      CORRECT APPROACH: Our page is not being responsive, you fix it, with all the initial design, fonts, and colors.

+      WRONG APPROACH: You want to add a feature, you just add it.
+      CORRECT APPROACH: You want to add a feature, you ask the moderators if they want that, host the files in your github repo and submit github pages here in the comments below.
+After we review, you can send a PR request, and we will definitely accept it. :) Cheers !!

 **NOTE:- _Failing to follow the guidelines properly may result closing the Pull Request_**
 <br>
 <b>The TaskMaster Team</b>